LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    **Notes:**
-      If ``nstlj`` is the step number at which the Jacobian information was lasted updated and ``nst`` is the current step number, ``nst - nstlj >= msbj`` indicates the Jacobian information will be updated during the next linear solver setup call.
+      If ``nstlj`` is the step number at which the Jacobian information was lasted updated and ``nst`` is the current step number, ``nst - nstlj >= msbj`` indicates that the Jacobian information will be updated during the next linear solver setup call.

       As the Jacobian update frequency is only checked *within* calls to the linear solver setup routine, Jacobian information may be more than ``msbj`` steps old when updated depending on when a linear solver setup call occurs.
 See :numref:`ARKODE.Mathematics.Linear.Setup`
-      for more information on when linear solver setups are preformed.
+      for more information on when linear solver setups are performed.

       Passing a value *msbj* :math:`\le 0` indicates to use the default value of 51.